wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 Given this NF-FG, the un-orchestrator properly configures the VNF ports as specified by the graph itself.

-### Create a further port not connected to the NFV
+### Create further VNF ports not connected to the NF-FG

-It is possibile to create a further port of a VNF, which is not connected to the NF-FG, but that will be connected by the un-orchestrator to the default switch created by the execution environment (e.g., `Docker0` in case of Docker containers).
+It is possibile to create a further ports of VNFs, which are not connected to the NF-FG, but that will be connected by the un-orchestrator to the default switch created by the execution environment (e.g., `Docker0` in case of Docker containers).
 This operation requires to create a binding between a TCP port inside the VNF and a TCP port in the host, as shown in the following example: